 Brain researchers have recently discovered that the same pleasure centers of the brain that become active for narcotics are also activated when people are administering “just” punishments.
-In other words, when we have been deeply hurt and want to punish those who hurt us (or even society itself), we are experiencing some of the same powerful biological cravings experienced by drug addicts.
+In other words, when we have been deeply hurt or treated badly or unfairly and want to punish those who hurt us (or even society itself), we are experiencing some of the same powerful cravings experienced by drug addicts.

 This is an important new discovery, because it means that the intense desire and attraction that you might be feeling right now to kill others is just that...a feeling generated inside your brain.
 The good news is that this is only a feeling.
 It is not a mandate or a law from anywhere outside of you.
 It is not a death sentence.
 If your brain created it, then your brain can also make it go away.
 As God said in the story of Cain and Abel, you can choose to rule over it.

 your life matters.

 (and so do the lives of the people you would kill.)

 Is your situation like Cain's?
 Most of us have felt this way at some point.
 That's why the story has continued to be told for thousands of years.
 The only difference is that some people act on the desire to kill and others do not.
 Why?

 If you are thinking about killing or mass murder...read this site first.

 You've probably heard the ancient story of Cain and Abel.
 Although it appears in the Bible, it's not really a religious teaching.
 It's a story about the desire to kill.
 Whether or not you belong to any religion, the story is as powerful today as it was when it was first told thousands of years ago.
 The fact that it appears at the beginning of a book as old as the Bible speaks to its importance.
 You see, the desire to kill has plagued humanity since the beginning of recorded time.